hemashushu/xiaoxuan-core-assembly/docs/assembly_module.md

 - rectangle.ancasm
 ```

-Their module names should be `draw`, `draw::circle` and `draw::rectangle`.
+Their module names should be `draw`, `draw::circle` and `draw::rectangle`, although the module name and the module file name do not necessary need to be the same.

 ### Runtime Version

-A module node must contains the child node `runtime_version`, it is a parameter of node `module`, which indicates the expected version of the runtime.
+The main module must contains a child node called `runtime_version`, it is a parameter of module, which indicates the expected version of the runtime.

 The node `runtime_version` is followed by the nodes of user-defined data and functions.
 A module should at least define one data or function node, otherwise it is useless (although it is a valid module).
 For an application, at least one function called "entry" should be defined, otherwise it cannot pass the assembler check.

-### Module Optional Parameters
+### Other Module Optional Parameters

-The node `module` has some optional parameters:
+The main module has some other optional parameters:

 - `constructor`: A constructor function that is run after the application is loaded and before the "entry" function.
 It usually performs some data initilization.